 Welcome to my world!

-I’m a writer.
-I’m also a mother and grandmother, wife, sister and friend – and a walker-between-worlds, an explorer of the vibrational field that connects everything, a lover of animals, herbs and wild flowers, energy psychology, stories and poetry, and of course my English and German families, and my friends old and new.
-I always knew I was a voracious student but it took me a while to accept that I am also a teacher – I gather information and experiences with the intention of combining them in ways that make sense to me, and offer them out so that others may use them in ways that make sense to them.
+I’m a writer and translator.
+Also a mother and grandmother, wife, sister and friend – and an explorer of the vibrational field that connects everything, a student and practitioner of shamanism and Buddhist traditions, a lover of animals, herbs and wild flowers, energy psychology, stories, mantras and poetry, and of course my English and German families, and my friends old and new.
+A voracious life-long learner, it took me a while to accept that I am also a teacher of sorts – I gather information and experiences with the intention of combining them in ways that make sense to me, and offer them out so that others may use them in ways that make sense to them.

 Writing is a bit like breathing for me – so natural I hardly even notice it, and utterly vital…

 For some reason, pursuing writing as a career never occurred to me.
-I dropped out of high school, trained in a ‘proper job’, hated it, left, and embarked on some kind of odyssey to try and find my place in the world.
-In my early twenties I sold all my worldly goods and moved to England, entirely on trust: I just knew I needed to live there and that it would be all right, and it was.
-Tough and challenging but also delightful and often downright miraculous.
+I dropped out of high school at age 16, trained in a ‘proper job’, hated it, left, and embarked on some kind of odyssey to try and find my place in the world.
+In my early twenties I sold all my worldly goods and moved to England, entirely on trust: I just knew I needed to live there and that it would be all right.
+And it was.
+Tough and challenging, but also delightful and often downright miraculous.
 I co-raised a wonderful son, had many different jobs and eventually an enjoyable career, met some truly amazing people, made some good friends, found my beloved, shared my various houses with lots of gorgeous cats and two beautiful dogs.
-But wherever I was I always felt ‘temporary’, always on the look-out for the next new thing, as if moving to yet another town or job would finally make me feel centred.
+But wherever I was I always felt ‘temporary’, always on the look-out for the next new thing, as though moving to yet another town or job would finally make me feel centred.
 I couldn’t name what exactly I was searching for, though I knew it had to do with the concept of ‘home’ and ‘belonging’.
 And then I came full circle.

 Life isn’t about finding yourself.
 Life is about creating yourself. —George Bernard Shaw